paulfdoyle/vibe_template_seed/AI_first/docs/process.md

 - Pick project/phase from `projectplan`; open the phase definition/action plan and linked stage actions (if any).
 - Use `AI_first/docs/process.md` and `AI_first/docs/project_wide_docs/personas.md` as reference guides.
 - Open a multi-context working set: project plan, phase docs, and the active stage action file in separate windows.
-- Run personas (Reviewer/Sponsor → Project/Process Manager → Developer → QA Lead by default); add others only if triggered.
+- Run personas (Project Creator/Owner for new projects, then Project/Process Manager → Developer → QA Lead by default); add optional personas only when scope triggers them.
 - Execute, validate, update docs/DoD, and log issues/lessons.

 ## Multi-context working set
 - Default to three windows open:
-  - **Project Management:** define projects and actions using `AI_first/docs/projectplan.md` plus the active phase definition/action plan.
+  - **Project Creator/Owner (then Project/Process Manager):** define the project when starting a new one, then manage phases and actions using `AI_first/docs/projectplan.md` plus the active phase definition/action plan.
   - **Developer:** fix bugs and execute project actions using the current stage action file and implementation context.
   - **QA:** report bugs, update docs, and find possible solutions to bugs using the Bug Management UI and the relevant docs.
 - Keep support views open for context: `AI_first/ui/PM.html` (projects/actions) and `AI_first/ui/bugmgmt_issues.html` (bugs).